zrythm/zrythm/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ## Support
-Donations of any amount are accepted (and appreciated) below:
+Donations of any amount are welcome below:

 ### Paypal
 https://www.paypal.me/alextee90
 ### LiberaPay
 https://liberapay.com/alextee/
 ### Bitcoin
-coming soon
+39DP4txZ1ig5zGdbwCURtRkzX4xLez952M